bobgilmore/bobgilmore.github.io/_posts/2018-09-18-trim-fastlane-snapfile.md

 ])
 ```

 Expand it back out to hit all Simulators after you've finished your basic debugging.
+But when you're debugging, be sure to shrink it back down to one device type.

+Similarly, if your "production" `Snapfile` uses multiple languages, trim the language list down while debugging.

+* First, trim it down to your development language and get thing working there.
+* Then, replace your development language with a *different* supported language, and fix the bugs related to other languages.
+Trust me, you'll have some.
+* Once you're finished, expand back out to the full language list.